 To share encrypted files you should select the PGP encrypt files check box on the Optional Settings section while sharing files.

-If your recipient hasn't generated PGP keys, the email will be highlighted in yellow and you will be notified of missing keys.
+If your recipient hasn't generated PGP keys, the email will be highlighted in red and you will be notified of missing keys.
 You should request keys from your recipient on the Administration or Contacts tab to proceed with encrypted file sharing.
+See the screenshot.

 You can easily decrypt files by following the Download link from the email and entering the passphrase while downloading files.
 You can store your files locally or on Quatrix cloud.